Cloud-SPAN logo.

 There are many different ways to run jobs in the background in a terminal.
 How you run these commands will depend on the computing resources (and their fair use policies) you are using.
 The main options include:

-, which we’ve covered here.
-Depending on the infrastructure you’re running the command on, you may also need to usenohup
+• &, which we’ve covered here.
+Depending on the infrastructure you’re running the command on, you may also need to use nohup to prevent the background job from being killed when you close the terminal.

-, which allows you to create a shell session that can be completely detached from a terminal and re-attached when needed. - Queuing system - many shared computing resources, like the High Performance Computing (HPC) clusters owned by some Universities, operate a queuing system (e.g. SLURM or SGE) so each user gets their fair share of computing resources.
+• Queuing system - many shared computing resources, like the High Performance Computing (HPC) clusters owned by some Universities, operate a queuing system (e.g. SLURM or SGE) so each user gets their fair share of computing resources.
 With these you submit your command / job to the queueing system, which will then handle when to run the job on the resources available.

 As we’re running the command in the background we no longer see the output on the terminal but we can still check on the progress of the command.
 There are two ways to do this.

-to view what is running - Examining the log file created by SortMeRNA using
+2. Examining the log file created by SortMeRNA using less

 Checking progress: jobs